 The content of the website is copyrighted.
 Copying or redistributing resources without permission, or other usages beyond personal purposes is strongly prohibited.
 Copyright (C) KITAMOTO Asanobu, National Institute of Informatics.
 All rights reserved.

 Please feel free to create links to this web site.

-- Links from this web site to other web sites do not warrant the contents of other web sites.
-Please make a contact with the webmaster if you find any problems with the links.
+Links from external websites do not gurantee the content.
+Please make a contact with the webmaster when you find any problems about the links.

 old Web browsers come with many bugs with respect to CSS, so it is